|

 General: Bunchgrass is the general name for perennial grass species that tend to grow in discrete tufts or clumps (i.e., bunches) rather than in sod-like carpets.
-Bunchgrass tend to have deep roots and can get moisture from the soil when shallow-rooted sod-like grasses would dry out.
-There are many species of bunchgrass around Las Vegas, a few of which are easy to recognize, but to the casual observer, it is sufficient to recognize bunchgrasses as different from "carpet" grasses and from Sedges (e.g., Scirpus spp.) and Rushes (e.g., Juncus spp.):
+Bunchgrasses tend to have deep roots and can get moisture from the soil when shallow-rooted sod-like grasses would dry out.
+There are several species of bunchgrass around Las Vegas, a few of which are easy to recognize, but to the casual observer, it is sufficient to recognize bunchgrasses as different from "carpet" grasses and from Sedges (e.g., Scirpus spp.) and Rushes (e.g., Juncus spp.):

 Sedges [sedge stems] have edges,